-Adewale Atake, SAN TEMPLARS
+Adewale Atake, SAN Templars

-Adewale Atake is a senior advocate of Nigeria (equivalent of the English QC), a partner and the head of the dispute resolution practice group at TEMPLARS.
+Adewale Atake is a senior advocate of Nigeria, a partner and the head of the dispute resolution practice group at Templars.

 He specialises in both domestic and international arbitrations, as well as commercial litigation.
-He has over 20 years' experience representing IOCs, multinational corporations, banks, and a wide range of other clients in highvalue disputes on a wide variety of subject matters.
+He has over 20 years' experience representing IOCs, multinational corporations, banks, and a wide range of other clients in high-value disputes on a wide variety of subject matters.

-He is well regarded by clients and colleagues as an attorney who achieves results.
+He is well regarded by clients and colleagues as an attorney that achieves results.
 Adewale is one of few Nigerian lawyers listed by The Legal 500, as leading individuals in the top tier of dispute resolution practice in Nigeria.
-He has been described as 'spectacular in mastery of the law and legal advice' by The Legal 500.
+He has been described as "spectacular in mastery of the law and legal advice" by The Legal 500.
 Adewale is member of the London Court of International Arbitration (African Users Council).